uriel1998/automatic_wondershaper_wombat/README.md

 ### Installing wondershaper

-EDIT:  Of course, it's after I write all this up that someone points out to me that I was looking at an abandoned fork of `wondershaper`.
+#IMPORTANT EDIT: Of course, it's after I write all this up that someone points out to me
+that I was looking at an abandoned fork of `wondershaper`.
 Please utilize [this version of wondershaper](https://github.com/magnific0/wondershaper), and redownload my script, as the command line switches have changed, and I corrected for that.
+Still put it in `/sbin`, though, please.

 The wondershaper script is rather old, and has one big glaring omission - it also rate-limits your LAN connectivity.
 My modified copy, using [this guide](http://forums.opensuse.org/english/get-technical-help-here/network-internet/454307-wondershaper-modification-exclude-lan-should-included.html), changes the rate limit for LAN traffic to 85% of a 10MB link